kingbaard/raspbot-code/README.md

 - Run: ```source src/source.sh```
 - Run motors first.
 It must be running for any of the following to run.
   - ```ros2 run raspbot motors```
-- To run keyboard controls:
+- To run keyboard controls (wasd for movement and any other key to stop moving):
   - ```ros2 run raspbot keyboard```
 - To run square:
   - ```ros2 topic pub /drive_square_control std_msgs/msg/Bool "{ data: True }" --once```